- Pulmonary Agents

 Type 2 agents include chloropicrin, methyl isocyanate, phosgene, and carbon tetrachloride.

 Initial exposure to type 1 agents causes sneezing, coughing, and spasm of the windpipe, which can block the airway.
-(Eye irritation can also occur.)
+Eye irritation can also occur.
 People with windpipe spasm are hoarse, have wheezing, and make a gasping sound as they breathe in.
 This sound is called stridor.
-Chest tightness or shortness of breath may develop.
+However, with high doses of type 1 agents, delayed-onset chest tightness or shortness of breath (type 2 effects) may also occur.

-With type 2 agents, symptoms are usually delayed for several hours after exposure.
-People initially have chest tightness or shortness of breath but do not cough or cough very little.
+With type 2 agents, victims usually feel well at first except for some initial coughing and irritation, which then resolve.
+However, several hours later they develop chest tightness or shortness of breath due to fluid buildup in the lungs (pulmonary edema).
 Shortness of breath that develops within 4 hours of exposure is a sign that the person may have been exposed to a potentially lethal dose.

 Doctors and first responders base the diagnosis of exposure to a chemical weapon on the person's symptoms.
 They listen to the person's breathing.
 People with an initially noisy chest and prominent symptoms were likely exposed to a type 1 agent.
 People with a relatively quiet chest and whose shortness of breath is delayed were probably exposed to a type 2 agent.